-Survey Data Definition
+Survey Data: Definition

 Various mediums are used to collect feedback and opinions from the desired sample of individuals.
-While conducting survey research, researchers prefer multiple sources to gather data such as online surveys, telephonic surveys, face-to-face surveys etc. The medium of gathering survey data can be instrumental in deciding the target sample for research and also how many from the sample can be effectively contacted along with how many actually respond to the survey.
+While conducting survey research, researchers prefer multiple sources to gather data such as online surveys, telephonic surveys, face-to-face surveys, etc. The medium of collecting survey data decides the sample of people that are to be reached out to, to reach the requisite number of survey responses.

 Factors of collecting survey data such as how the interviewer will contact the respondent (online or offline), how the information is communicated to the respondents etc. decide the effectiveness of gathered data.